-- 1. Protecting the security of the United States and the other states of the Organization of American States (OAS) by assuring that offensive weapons are not reintroduced into Cuba; - 2.
-Removal of remaining Soviet forces from Cuba; - 3.
-Preventing Cuba from taking any aggressive military action against other Caribbean states; - 4.
-Reducing the capabilities of the Castro regime to direct and support subversion and insurrection within the Hemisphere other SAS states; - 5.
-Encouraging and supporting any developments within purposes; - Cuba that offer the possibility of replacing the Cuban Government with a regime that would break with the Sino-Soviet Bloc, it being understood that our ultimate objective is replacement of the regime by one fully compatible with the goals of the United States; - 7.
+Protecting the security of the United States and the other states of the Organization of American States (OAS) by assuring that offensive weapons are not reintroduced into Cuba;

+Removal of remaining Soviet forces from Cuba; Preventing Cuba from taking any aggressive military action against other Caribbean states;

+Reducing the capabilities of the Castro regime to direct and support subversion and insurrection within the Hemisphere other SAS states;

+- 5. Encouraging and supporting any developments within Cuba that offer the possibility of divorcing the Cuban Government from its support of Sino-Soviet Communist purposes; - 6.
+Encouraging and supporting any developments within Cuba that offer the possibility of replacing the Cuban Government with a regime that would break with the Sino-Soviet Bloc, it being understood that our ultimate objective is replacement of the regime by one fully compatible with the goals of the United States;

 Maximizing the cost to the Soviet Union of supporting the Castro regime;